 2.2 PE Attire

 a.
-Students are to wear their PE/House T-shirt or orientation T-shirt and STC shorts for PE lessons.
-No other type of school T-shirts or sports shoes are allowed (e.g. class/CCA T-shirts).
+Students are to wear their PE / House T-shirt or orientation T-shirt and STC shorts for PE lessons.
+Other types of school T-shirts or sports shoes are not allowed (e.g. class / CCA T-shirts).

 b.
-On days that students are having PE, they are allowed to wear their pinafore over their PE shirt.
+On days that students are having PE, they are allowed to wear their pinafore over their PE T-shirts.

 d.
-(HFL attire on Friday) - Students do not need to wear their IJ Blue on Fridays unless informed by their teachers.
-Students are to wear their (PE) or (House T-shirt) and (STC shorts) only.
-No other type of school T-shirts or sports shorts are allowed (e.g. class/CCA/orientation T-shirts).
+HFL attire on Friday – Students do not need to wear their IJ Blue on Fridays unless informed by their teachers.
+Students are to wear their PE or House T-shirt and STC shorts or skorts only.
+Other types of school T-shirts or sports shorts are not allowed (e.g. class / CCA / orientation T-shirts).
 They are allowed to wear sports shoes with their HFL attire.

 a.
 Shoulder length or long hair should be tied neatly.
 The fringe should be neat and should not touch the eyebrows.
 (Hair covering the white blouse collar is considered long and should be tied up.)